henryhale/xterminal/docs/guide/installation.md

-# Getting started with XTerminal
+# Getting Started with XTerminal

 ## Installation